thi-ng/thingybot/README.md

-If there're any syntax errors, you'll most likely get a text-only reply telling you so, or if the error is more subtle, receive an image with default values for the ones which contained errors (e.g. header settings).
+If there're any syntax errors, you'll most likely get a text-only reply telling you so, or if the error is more subtle, receive an image based on default values for the ones which were unspecified or contained errors (e.g. header settings, missing rules).

 ## Running